kgrons/nyu-miap_managingdigitalcolls/metadata-conformance.md

   - Click the 👁️ under Policy to see pass/fail info per rule
   - Apply a different public pulicy to all results (drop down menu directly below **Results** header)

+9. Now try running the sample or public policies on other sample files.
+Review the results across files with different formats, codecs, number of channels, etc.

+### Create a new policy

+1. Pick a sample A/V file (not aquarium.mov).
+There are 2 simple ways to create a new policy.
+The first is to simply and manually add rules in the **Policy editor**.
+Or you can upload an A/V file, have MediaConch analyze it and auto-populate rules as a new policy.
+We are going to start with the manual approach.

+2. Run MediaInfo on your sample A/V file and keep Terminal open to scroll through the output:

+  `mediainfo your-sample-file.mov`

+3. Create a new policy in MediaConchOnline's **Policy editor** based on **FIVE** metadata fields in the MediaInfo output for your sample A/V file.
+(Hint: review [**Create a policy Documentation**](https://mediaarea.net/MediaConch/documentation/HowToUse.html) for steps on how to add rules to your policy)

+4. Use MediaConchOnline to test your policy against the sample A/V file with the Checker.
+Did it pass?

 ## Next: Use the CLI!

 - Download/install the [command-line version of MediaConch](https://mediaarea.net/MediaConch/installation.html).